 We connect, resource, & help strengthen locally-focused anti-human trafficking agencies.

-We’re connecting with anti-human trafficking agencies in the city and have created a way to give each local agency direct access to our large volunteer base so that they are easily & quickly resourced with a steady supply of volunteers who, through our online Field Guide, have already received basic training about human trafficking & excitedly want to serve in the field of anti-trafficking locally.
-Agencies may also officially partner with ESC to have our staff handpick qualified volunteers for an agency’s short, mid, or long term volunteer needs.
-ESC is able to provide high-level background checks & relevant focused training before deploying an individual to serve with any agency in official partnership with ESC.
+We’ve connected with anti-human trafficking agencies in the city to provide them access to our volunteer base so that they can be resourced with a steady supply of volunteers who, through our online Field Guide, have already received basic training about human trafficking & want to serve in the field of anti-trafficking locally.
+Agencies may also officially partner with ESC to have our staff handpick qualified volunteers for an agency’s short, mid, or long-term volunteer needs.

 The greatest immediate need in

 effort is for beds.

 There are less than 150 beds nationally for rescued minors.
 There are less than 200 beds nationally for rescued adults.

 The SafeHouse Collaboration is about working together with businesses, churches, social services, & local anti-human trafficking agencies to help fill one of the greatest needs at the front of rescuing human trafficked victims – The need for safehouses.
 Places, not jail, where the victims can be taken to begin the long & complex journey back to wholeness.